CloudBoost/docker/README.md

 Once started, you'll see the CloudBoost Secure Key on the console.
 This is important, Please save it for future use.
 Secure Key helps you create / delete apps.

+CloudBoost Dahsboard will be on port 1440.
+API will be on port 80.

-To create an app, You need to  :
+To create an app with the API, You need to  :

 ```
         POST <YOUR_SERVER_URL>/app/<APP ID>